pybamm-team/PyBaMM/CONTRIBUTING.md

 ```shell
 asv run
 ```
-If it's the first time you run `asv`, you will be prompted for information about your machine (e.g. its name, operating system, architecture...).
+If it is the first time you run `asv`, you will be prompted for information about your machine (e.g. its name, operating system, architecture...).

 Running the benchmarks can take a while, as all benchmarks are repeated several times to ensure statistically significant results.
 If accuracy isn't an issue, use the `--quick` option to avoid repeating each benchmark multiple times.
 ```shell
 asv run --quick
 ```

 Benchmarks can also be run over a range of commits.
-For instance, the following runs the benchmark suite over every commit between version `0.3` and the tip of the
+For instance, the following command runs the benchmark suite over every commit between version `0.3` and the tip of the `develop` branch:
-`develop` branch:
 ```shell
 asv run v0.3..develop
 ```
 Further information on how to run benchmarks with `asv` can be found in the documentation at [Using airspeed velocity](https://asv.readthedocs.io/en/stable/using.html).

-The benchmark configuration file is named `asv.conf.json` and can be found at the root of the PyBaMM project, see the [asv reference](https://asv.readthedocs.io/en/stable/reference.html) for details on available settings and options.
+`asv` is configured using a file `asv.conf.json` located at the root of the PyBaMM repository.
+See the [asv reference](https://asv.readthedocs.io/en/stable/reference.html) for details on available settings and options.

 Benchmark results are stored in a directory `results/` at the location of the configuration file.
 There is one result file per commit, per machine.

 ### Visualising benchmark results

-`asv` is able to generate a static website with a visualisation of the benchmarks results, i.e. the benchmark duration as a function of the commit hash.
+`asv` is able to generate a static website with a visualisation of the benchmarks results, i.e. the benchmark's duration as a function of the commit hash.
 To generate the website, use
 ```shell
 asv publish